pourion/CAEP/README.md

 # CAEP
+Source code for,

-The stochastic theory for interfacial polarization of cell aggregates
+"A fractional stochastic theory for interfacial polarization of cell aggregates" by Pouria Mistani, Samira Pakravan and Frederic Gibou

 Files:
 $ python CAEP_PDF_evolve.py